CZ-NIC/knot/doc/configuration.rst

 only and there are some limitations:

 * Keys for all zones must be placed in one directory.
-* Algorithms based on RSA, DSA, and ECDSA are supported, support for GOST algorithm is not finished yet.
 * Only key publication, activation, inactivation, and removal time stamps are utilized.
 Other time stamps are ignored.
 * It is required, that both ``.private`` and ``.key`` files for each